Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 The marriage ceremony must have taken place within the county.

-Unofficial copies are free to download, but electronic certified copies are also available for a small fee and will be forwarded to requesters by email.
+Unofficial copies are free to download, but electronically certified copies are also available for a small fee and will be forwarded to requesters by email.

 VitalChek is an online, independent vital records service that offers certified marriage records; while the fee per certificate is the same as ordering through the clerk of court ($21), VitalChek charges requesters additional fees for processing and delivery.
 (Note: divorce records cannot be accessed through this service)